 Vitamin D in your everyday diet

 It’s difficult to meet our vitamin D requirements with dietary sources alone, since very few foods are high in that vitamin.
 Fatty fish (e.g. salmon, tuna and mackerel) are the foods highest in vitamin D. Next in line are milk, yogurt, some vegetable juices, and orange juice enriched with vitamin D. There is also a little bit in egg yolk and margarine.
 There is no vitamin D in fruits, vegetables and grains.

-In order to make up for this deficiency, Health Canada recommends that all Canadian adults take a vitamin D supplement.
+In order to make up for this deficiency, Health Canada recommends that all adults over the age of 50 take a daily vitamin D supplement of 400 IUs.

 Should we take it only in the winter, or all year?
 Health Canada recommends taking it all year, for two reasons: